mandloideep/acosus-presentation/research-paper/current/section-5.md

 #### Procedure

+This evaluation was conducted during the foundation phase of the progressive learning pipeline (see Section 3.2), when the system was actively collecting labeled observations to establish the initial training corpus.
+At this stage, no predictive model had yet been trained—the system's primary function was structured data collection rather than prediction generation.

-Participants completed the full ACOSUS workflow, which consisted of three phases:
+Participants completed the ACOSUS data collection workflow, which consisted of two phases:

 1. **Factor Survey Completion**: Participants completed the Factor Survey instrument capturing academic background, financial circumstances, and logistical factors (see Section 3.1).

-2. **Target Survey Completion**: Participants completed a Target Survey providing self-assessed success indicators, which were processed through the priority-weighted aggregation described in Section 4.1.
+2. **Target Survey Completion**: Participants completed a Target Survey providing self-assessed success indicators, which were processed through the priority-weighted aggregation described in Section 4.1 to generate their success label.

-3. **System Interaction**: Participants reviewed their generated readiness scores and system-provided recommendations.

-Following system interaction, participants completed a post-hoc feedback survey administered through Qualtrics.
+Following survey completion, participants completed a post-hoc feedback survey administered through Qualtrics.
 The feedback survey was designed based on the Technology Acceptance Model (TAM) framework [Davis, 1989] and included additional items assessing system-specific functionality.
 The study protocol received Institutional Review Board (IRB) approval prior to data collection.

 #### Data Collection Period